ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-condition anel against such heavy oriels
-he was helpless.
-He said after the tak­
-ing of James from Cairo lie had te&gt;
-leave the- train at Dongola last night to
-elude a mob that was waiting for him
-at a town.
-Tin- people e-ve-n refused
-fooel in many cases.
-At every point
-where Davis tried to board a train lie
-was blocked ley a threatening crowd.
-Aiter a long. e*xbacsting. food less
-tramp, the sheriff and his deputy had
-lain down with the prisoner to rest
-At dusk scoots of the searchers
 found the three and news was sent
 along the line to the scatte red mob to
 board a Pig Four train at Pelknap.